The 1mm stubble beard is commonly known as “short stubble”.

 2. Beard grooming products aren’t essential

-But when it comes to the 1mm beard, this isn’t really necessary.
+But when it comes to the 1mm beard, they aren’t really necessary.
 There just isn’t enough beard there to justify it.

 This saves time as well as money.
 Rubbing beard oil into short stubble would just seem a little ridiculous.